astappiev/traefik-umami-feeder/readme.md

 Key features:

-- Stupidly simple to setup, one middleware for all websites possible
+- Stupidly simple to set up — one middleware can be used for all websites
 - Server-Side Tracking, no JS or Cookies bullshit
 - Fast and private